-Technology infusion has been embraced by Harper, and today is incorporated into all aspects of instructional delivery and business operations.
+Technology infusion has been embraced by Harper, and today it is incorporated into instructional delivery and business operations.

-Harper's Board of Trustees continues to support technology and is committed to funding the Technology Plan initiatives via their approval of a technology fee (\$5/credit hour) and general purposes bond sales for a total of about \$2 million annually.
+Harper's Board of Trustees continues to support technology and is committed to funding the Technology Plan initiatives via their approval of a technology fee (\$5/credit hour) and general purposes bond sales, for a total of about \$2 million annually.

-CENIQ is the method utilized in concert with the budgeting process and timeframes that the user community submits to request approval for technology (hardware, media and software).
-Outcomes of the Technology Plan11 include:
+The Project/CENIQ process is the method utilized in concert with the budgeting process and timeframes that the user community submits to request prioritization for technology (hardware, media and software).
+Outcomes of the Technology Plan14 include: